mitsuaki1987/fermisurfer/doc/en/fermisf_ops_en.rst

 Brillouin zone
 --------------

-You choose Brillouin-zone type as follows (Fig. :num:`brillouinzone`):
+You choose Brillouin-zone type as follows (Fig. :num:`brillouinzonepng`):

 First Brillouin Zone : The region surrounded by Bragg's planes the nearest to :math:`{\rm \Gamma}` point.